nikcorg/funz.js/README.md

 f.js
 ====

-Ever since I watched the talk [Pure Javascript](https://vimeo.com/49384334), I've been near obsessed with (ab)using map/filter/reduce and friends as much as possible.
-Striving for the ultimately concise solution is like polishing a piece of poetry.
+Ever since I watched the talk [Pure, Functional Javascript](https://vimeo.com/49384334) by Christian Johansen, I've been near obsessed with (ab)using map/filter/reduce and friends as much as possible.
+Striving for the ultimately concise solution is like -making love to a beautiful woman- polishing a piece of poetry.

 As a result of this enlightenment, I've been writing and borrowing itty bitty functions from here and there which help me approach Javascript Nirvana.